danny00747/tfe-report/src/10_test.md

-Chapter 7 : Application Testing
+Chapter VII : Application Testing
 ================================

 A full Tests report can be found [here](https://rent-vehicle-test-report.netlify.app/index.html "tests report").

 ## Unit Test

-Unit testing an applications has many benefits such as ensuring every component of the latter works as it should, facilitating code refactoring & design improvement and more importantly reduces bug fixing cost.
+Unit testing an applications has many benefits such as ensuring every component of the latter works as expected, facilitates code refactoring & design improvement and more importantly reduces bug fixing cost.

 **JUnit** was used as a unit testing tool in this application.